cyscale/cyscale.com/src/markdown/blog/2024-02-21-human-and-non-human-identity-management-for-multi-cloud.md

 Any attacker capable of exploiting that identity will be able to move laterally in the environment.

-The complexity of managing non-human identities in multi-cloud environments highlights the importance of adopting strategies to oversee service accounts, automated processes, and machine identities.
-These non-human entities play a crucial role in operational efficiency but present unique challenges in security management.

-For an in-depth exploration of best practices and innovative approaches to managing non-human identities, consider reading our detailed article on [Human and Non-Human Identity Management](https://cyscale.com/blog/human-non-human-identity-management-multi-cloud/) for Multi-Cloud.

 ## But humans use the cloud